CNS photo by Fox

 Catholic News Service

-The film contains excessive gory violence, upper female nudity, about a half-dozen uses of profanity and pervasive rough and crude language.
-The Catholic News Service classification is O -- morally offensive.
+The film contains brief upper female nudity, persistent sexual humor and innuendo and pervasive rough language.
+The Catholic News Service classification is L -- limited adult audience, films whose problematic content many adults would find troubling.
 The Motion Picture Association of America rating is R -- restricted.
 Under 17 requires accompanying parent or adult guardian.

 - - -